airladon/FigureOne/docs/README.md

 dissolving.
 Color should only be set using the `setColor` method.

 An element can be "dimmed" or "undimmed".
-For instance, a red element might turn a less obvious grey when dimmed.
+For instance, a red element might turn grey when dimmed.
 The property `dimColor` stores the desired color to dim to and should be set with `setDimColor()`